Written by Bill Wilson

 Woody Allen is Tex, a New York butcher who’s married to Candy (portrayed by Sharon Stone), a woman who testified against the mob.
 To escape possible death, he takes her off to Texas.
 In addition to being a butcher, he and Candy do a magic act.
 One night it goes horribly wrong… or does it?
 When he finds out she hasn’t been faithful, he manages to stage a convincing accident during their magic act.
 He buries her body just outside the little town of El Nino, New Mexico.

 Unfortunately (or fortunately) he loses a hand along the way.
 When a blind woman stumbles across it, she miraculously regains her sight and decides it must be the hand of the Virgin Mary.
-Father Jerome (David Schwimmer), who’s main passion seems not to be God but the local prostitute (Maria Grazia Cucinotta), puts the hand on display.
+Father Jerome (David Schwimmer), whose main passion seems not to be God but the local prostitute (Maria Grazia Cucinotta), puts the hand on display.
 More miracles occur: a woman is cured of her palsy, a teen is cured of acne, and a man grows new legs.

 This creates quite a stir, and the Vatican dispatches two priests and a nun (Elliott Gould, Andy Dick, Fran Drescher) to check out if it’s a miracle or a hoax.

 The premise sounded like it would make a great comedy filled with mishaps and mismatches.
 Along the way, however, something goes horribly wrong and nothing ever quite comes together.

 The major problem I saw with Picking Up the Pieces is it tried too hard for the laughs.
 Having Kiefer Sutherland as Bobo, a Texas Trooper who’s been involved with Candy driving around in a car marked Texas State Copper is just ridiculous.
 There are many such moments in the film.
 Instead of being humorous, it just comes off as lame.